ACT I: THE FIRE WITHIN

 When Ryu opened his eyes, he saw a tall, elderly woman dressed in the priestly garbs of the Church of St. Eva.
 He instantly recognized her.

 "Grandmother?" he called out to his ancestor, who shared the same blue hair, groggily.
+Though her hair had most likely once shared their families most characteristic trait, it had bled out in time seeming to have faded for the most part.
 At sixty two years old, she had dedicated her life to the calling of Saint Eva and had since proven to be among the most gifted in the divine arts during her apprenticeship.
 Lately, however, it would seem her age had begun to catch up with her.
 "What is it?
 It's the middle of the ni..."

 She covered her grandson's mouth, pressing her pointer finger to her lips to signal him to be quiet.
 She tip-toed to Ryu's dresser and quickly grabbed an outfit, tossing it on top of him.
 He threw the tattered robes on hastily, and slid into his wooden sandals on the side of the bed.